Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: A flat non-uniruled smooth cover

 \subsection{Witt non-vanishing criterion}

 \begin{theorem} If for a projective variety $X$ over $k$ of dimension $n>0$, the inequality

 holds, then $H^n(X, W \sO_{X, \bQ} ) \neq 0$.

-In particular, if $X$ additionally is normal and it has $W \sO$-rational singularities (e.g., $X$ is smooth), then $X$ is not uniruled. \end{theorem}
+In particular, if $X$ additionally is normal and it has $W \sO$-rational singularities $($e.g., $X$ is smooth$)$, then $X$ is not uniruled. \end{theorem}

-\begin{proof} The addendum follows directly from \cite[Prop 4.6]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled}.
-So, we only show the statement that $H^n(X, W\sO_X) \neq 0$.
+\begin{proof} The addendum follows directly from \cite[Proposition~4.6]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled}.
+So, we only show the statement that $H^n\left(X, W\sO_{X,\bQ}\right) \neq 0$.

-Throughout the rest of the proof, all our cohomology groups are in the category $\sC$ of \autoref{prop:category}, except a one time mention of $H^n(X, W\sO_X)$.
-In particular, we will use the statements of \autoref{prop:category}, without each time explicitly indicating a reference to \autoref{prop:category}.
+Throughout the rest of the proof, all our cohomology groups are in the category $\sC$ of \autoref{prop:category}, except a one-time mention of $H^n(X, W\sO_X)$.
+In particular, we will use the statements of \autoref{prop:category}, without each time explicitly indicating a reference to that proposition.